 The Friends aren’t the only group offering amazing travel opportunities for visitors.
 Like all National Parks, the rangers of Haleakala offer daily programs for both children and a general audience.
 You can even go on a guided hike with them!

 Need help planning your next Hawaiian Adventure?
-Check out our Hawaii Travel Planning Guide in our Hawaii Travel Planning Guide page!
+Check out our Hawaii Travel Planner page!

 The Surfing Goat Dairy is a really unique experience.
 In the heart of central Maui’s farmland, it’s a cheerful oasis of chevre production.
 We visited with adorable kids (baby goats, that is, not children) who were sweet and affectionate with us, and did their best to be aggressive with each other – producing hilarious results.
 We picked up cheese, of course, and goat’s milk soap before making our next stop – the beach!